Adnan-Hassan-proCodrr/react-api-integ-CRUD-operations/README.md

 **API:** `UserApi.jsx`
 **API Endpoint:** `https://jsonplaceholder.typicode.com/users`

 **How it works:**

 - Fetch all users with **GET**
 - Delete a user by ID with **DELETE**
 - Update state to remove the deleted user from the UI

+#Post Method  (Today - 13 Jan)

+Today i learned how integrate the POST method to create a new post or user in (posts/userList) .
+#creating new user
+#creating New Post